The No-Lose Midterm Election

 Both lines of analysis are too short sighted.
 I view the November mid-term as a near no-lose election for Republicans.
 In fact, I suspect that smart Democrats hope they don’t take either the House or the Senate.

 Prediction: if Democrats take the House, it virtually assures Trump’s re-election in 2020.
 The logic is simple.
 The Democratic House either will, or won’t, vote to impeach Trump.
 Trump will never be convicted in the Senate, unless Mueller actually turns up something, which seems unlikely right now.
-The public won’t like this, any better than they did with Clinton in 1999.
+The public won’t like this any better than they did with Clinton in 1999.
 But if Democrats don’t impeach Trump, the left grassroots (and Tom Steyer) will go out of their mind, and the 2020 nominee will likely be someone crazy—McGovern 2.0.

 On the other hand, if Republicans keep both houses of Congress, they get to make the law.
 That’s a nice thing to do.
 It might make Trump’s road to re-election slightly harder, but the blow to Democrats is likely to deepen their madness, and perhaps embolden Congress.
 Sure—the GOP Congress has many failures to its name the last few years, but it may have turned a corner with tax reform.
 Having seen how well that is turning out both substantively and politically, perhaps they will be emboldened to do more of the same.
 As my old mentor M. Stanton Evans used to say, any country that can land a man on the moon can abolish the income tax.
 I’ve never felt so optimistic about a mid-term election.